sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Verison Feature and Changes in v8.1 build 0036
+* Linux Support : Beta
+* Offline Anime Box : All your Downloaded animes in one place.(For future downloaded animes)
+* Scheduled Anime : WeekDay wise upcoming anime list.
+* External Player : External VLC player support.
+* Double click to browse animes.
+* Internal Player : "Esc" Key to exit fullscreen.

+## New Version Feature and Changes in v8.0 build 0012
+* Added support for Next and Previous Episode button in Offline player

+## New Version Feature and Changes in v8.0 build 0012
+* List all your downloaded anime in one location for Offline Panel
+* Easy browse your local downloaded anime.
+* Select your downloaded anime and play episodes direct from one place.

 ## New Version Feature and Changes in v7.8 build 0001
 * Added new source.
 * Schedule tab added for track of Anime per week day.